QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

   4. Click **Create**.

   5. In the **Resource** dialog box, enter the following attributes with data from step 1:
-     - __Region__: The public cloud region to be used by this cloud provider resource.
+     - __REGION__: The public cloud region to be used by this cloud provider resource.
      - __AWS MGMT SG ID__: The Management VPC's security group.
 Use the __SG1id__ output when configuring the Management VPC for the region.
 For example, "sg-71240198".
 <br>This value is used by the Setup process to configure the communication between the Management VPC's instances and the Sandbox instances.
      - __AWS MGMT VPC ID__: ID of the Management VPC.
 Used by the Setup process to set up the VPC and subnet for the sandbox.